US Careers Hub: How to Find Low-Competition Keywords Using Google Trends: An Adsense Blogger Beginner's Guide

 How to Find Low-Competition Keywords Using Google Trends: An Adsense Blogger Beginner's Guide

-In this guide, you'll learn how to use Google Trends step by step to find keyword ideas that can help your blog attract organic traffic from search engines.
+In this guide, you'll learn how to use Google Trends step by step to find keyword ideas to bring organic traffic to your blog from search engines.

 For example: